lucasrodes/whatstk/README.md

-:construction: :construction_worker: I am currently working on a major code refactoring and official project documentation.
-Expect news this April 2018.
+:construction: :construction_worker: I am currently busy and hardly find time to mantain this repository.
+However I am willing to push a major code refactoring along with official documentation by May 2018.
+If anyone feels like helping please contact me.

 ----
 # [whatstk](http://lucasrodes.github.io/whatstk)